 1. Spend time with people you love.

 The heart is known as the universal symbol of love.
-So, is it a scientific coincidence to think that the act of loving another, whether it’s your parent, sibling, spouse or friend, can actually improve your heart health?
-According to research published in Psychosomatic Medicine, spending time with your loved ones may lower your blood pressure.
-What’s more, researchers from the University of Vienna found that the hormone oxytocin was released into the bloodstream when hugging a loved one.
+As it turns out, spending time with your loved ones may lower your blood pressure.
+Stress can cause damage to your heart, and research has shown that those with strong support systems who talk about their struggles with trusted companions have lower blood pressure.
+Additionally, the hormone oxytocin is released into the bloodstream when touching a loved one.
 This hormone helps lower blood pressure, reduce stress and ease anxiety — all important for heart health.

 2. Laugh often.

 Laughter may be the best source of our natural medicine.
 The simple act of laughter has powerful physical and emotional benefits such as: reducing stress, depression, strengthening our immune system and easing pain.
 Emerging studies also show the powerful effect it can have on our heart health.
-Recent research from the University Of Maryland School Of Medicine found that laughter actually helps to expand our blood vessels — enabling blood to flow more freely to our heart.
-These results were so significant that they were found to produce a similar benefit as aerobic exercise or statin use.
+Recent research has found that laughter actually helps promote healthy blood vessels and limit the production of stress hormones.

 3. Get enough sleep.

 We all know that great feeling after waking up from a good night’s sleep.
 It seems every health journal is touting the innumerable benefits sleep can bring, and for good reason.
 Not only can a good night’s sleep help keep us alert, aid in weight loss and improve memory, but it can also play a key role in keeping our hearts healthy.
-A study published in the Journal of the American Medical Association found that our risk of coronary artery calcification (a cause of heart disease) declines by 33 percent for every extra hour of sleep we add to our nightly average.
+According to the American Heart Association, poor sleep quality and short sleep duration are linked to high blood pressure and an increased chance of experiencing cardiovascular events.
 Like many other health habits, the key is consistency.
 For heart health, it is recommended to get between seven to nine hours a night.